Health Reimbursement Arrangements (HRAs) for Employees

 Tax Advantages

-Employer contributions are tax-deductible, and reimbursements are tax-free when an employee files a claim.
+Employer contributions are tax-deductible, and reimbursements are tax-free when an employee files an eligible claim.

 No Participation Concerns

-There’s no negative impact to your bottom line if employees decide not to use an HRA benefit.
+There’s no negative impact on your bottom line if employees decide not to use an HRA plan benefit.

-Employers have flexibility when choosing the plan features that work best for their employees and budget.
+Employers have flexibility when choosing the best plan features for their employees and budget.

 Use an HRA to complement your existing employee benefits package, attract top talent, and retain your workforce.